 For each gun considered in the above table, default values of ‘c’ were used to account for the variation in drag due to projectile size.
-In all cases – with the exception of the German 7.5 cm KwK 37 L/24 cannon – the velocities are assumed to be over 600 m/s.
+In all cases – except for the German 7.5 cm KwK 37 L/24 cannon – the velocities are assumed to be over 600 m/s.
 The air resistance variation was calculated as a function of the projectile size.
 Since the variation of ‘c’ with velocity is small, the errors caused by the non-observance of ‘c’ as a function of velocity are also small.

 In the table, however, ‘c’ does not take into account the aerodynamic design of the projectile warhead.
 This is a potentially very important source of error and difficult to calculate.